 There are many differences between the coffee bought online and the coffee bought at grocery stores.
-Generally the grade of coffee bought online is higher than that at grocery stores, however the most significant factor that separates grocery store coffee with that bought online is the freshness.
+Generally, the grade of coffee bought online is higher than that at grocery stores, however, the most significant factor that separates grocery store coffee from that bought online is the freshness.

 Unroasted coffee will stay very fresh for months, which is making it a great choice for those who are very serious about the coffee they drink.
 Since you can roast coffee in a variety of ways (including a popcorn maker), many people have switched to buying unroasted coffee.

 2 pounds of unroasted coffee

 The Bitter Truth

 So last time I went down to the store and bought some nice fancy Kona coffee, however it tasted no better than the regular coffee I have been buying over the years.